-There is a big difference between the “probate avoidance trust” type of estate planning and what we call “dynasty trust” estate planning.
+There is a big difference between the type of estate planning that is intended only to avoid probate in Florida and what we call “dynasty trust” estate planning.
 While both of these approaches utilize a Florida revocable living trust; however, they direct the outcome of your estate plan in very different ways.
-Understanding the advantages of using a dynasty trust for a small estate (of say less than 5 million in the gross estate) can help you determine if this approach may be beneficial to your estate and your loved ones?
+Understanding the advantages of using a dynasty trust for a small estate in Florida (of say less than 5 million in the gross estate) can help you determine if this approach may be beneficial to your estate and your loved ones?
 Further, these approaches are not entirely “black and white” and can be designed to incorporate benefits from both approaches.

 Dynasty Trust Advantages for a Smaller Florida Estate